J. L. Laynesmith: Research

 Laynesmith's first monograph was published in 2004 by Oxford University Press.
 Titled The Last Medieval Queens: English Queenship 1445-1503, it was based on her doctoral thesis.
 C. S. L. Davies' review of the book for The English Historical Review noted that, although Laynesmith was covering "well-trodden" historical ground, her "cool appraisal of the evidence has enabled her to struggle free of the somewhat fanciful agenda she inherited from recent historians of medieval queenship, to good effect".

 Laynesmith's second book, a biography of Cecily Neville, Duchess of York, was published by Bloomsbury in 2017.
 According to Barbara J. Harris in The American Historical Review, Laynesmith argued that Cecily "displayed a pragmatism bordering on ruthlessness" during her life at the centre of English politics.

 Laynesmith has also co-edited numerous volumes of essays for the Queenship and Power series published by Palgrave Macmillan.
 Among them are Tudor and Stuart Consorts (2022); Hanoverian to Windsor Consorts (2023); Norman to Early Plantagenet Consorts (2023); and Later Plantagenet and the Wars of the Roses Consorts (2023).
 Laynesmith co-authored the latter volume's introduction with Elena Woodacre and contributed a chapter on Elizabeth Woodville.
 Michelle L. Beer praised the collection for its ability to "provoke new lines of inquiry and inspire the next generation of queenship studies".

 Laynesmith's current research is focused on the politics of royal adultery in Britain between 500 and 1140.

 Media work

 Laynesmith has appeared in the 2013 BBC Two documentary The Real White Queen and Her Rivals, presented by Philippa Gregory, and in a 2018 episode of the BBC Radio 4 series In Our Time on Margaret of Anjou.
+She returned to In Our Time in 2026 for an episode on Lady Margaret Beaufort.
 She also appeared in a 2013 special of the Channel 4 archaeological series Time Team titled "1066: The Lost Battlefield".